Great Mosque of Djenne (Djenné)

 Roof has removable ceramic bowls above vents – these are removed to let the hot air rise out from the premises.

-Other half of the structure has no roof – this is open court for prayer.
+Another half of the structure has no roof – this is an open court for prayer.

 Great Mosque of Djenne is maintained in a unique yearly festival, where all people in Djenné take part.

 Some days before the festivity the plastering is prepared in large pits.
 Boys are playing in this mud to stir it – this should be exactly the job each boy is dreaming about!

 Adults also have their share of fun.
 In the day when repairs are done, much food is prepared.
 Masons take their positions on the scaffoldings and a race starts – who will be the first to bring the fresh plaster to the mosque.

 Everyone is involved in this great and merry happening – and in no time the Great Mosque of Djenne looks like freshly built.